w3c/wcag-act-rules/_rules/ACT-R2.md

 ## Assumptions

-- It is not checked for references to long text descriptions within short text alternatives such as "The image is described in text below".
 - If the `aria-describedby` attribute is provided, a long description was intended and is needed for the element.
-- This test assumes that `role="img"` is properly used.
+- This test assumes that `role="img"` is used exclusively on elements that represent graphical content.

+## Test Subject Type

+The following test subject types are used in this rule:
+- DOM Tree

 ## Test Procedure